colejarczyk/doc/api/security.rst

-Change logged in seller's password
+Change logged-in seller's password
 ----------------------------------

-To change logged in seller user's password you need to call the ``/api/seller/password/change`` endpoint with the ``POST`` method.
+To change a logged-in seller's password, you need to call the ``/api/seller/password/change`` endpoint with the ``POST`` method.

 Definition
 ^^^^^^^^^^